 “Metaphors in My Attic” is hours of online, video based training which has received 100% positive feedback from practitioners worldwide.
-The biggest obstacle is admitting that each of us can do better in our practice.

 I am confident that the information contained in this program will transform the way that you work with clients and will get you thinking completely differently about how you hear and use language in your clinical practice.